 Cook safely

 Food is safe.
-This is ensured by a dense EU-wide control network from field to fork, which covers both producers and retailers as well as the food service industry.
+This is ensured by a dense EU-wide control network from the field to the plate, which includes producers and retailers as well as the catering industry.
 However, consumers can also make their own contribution to ensuring that food remains safe.

-From the moment of purchase, the responsibility for food safety lies with the consumer.
-Errors during transport and storage, as well as mistakes during preparation, can lead to food that is actually safe becoming inedible or, in the worst case, even harmful to health.
+The responsibility for food safety lies with the consumer from the moment of purchase.
+This is because mistakes during transport and storage, as well as errors during preparation, can lead to food that is safe in itself becoming inedible or, in the worst case, even damaging to health.
 The majority of illnesses caused by food originate at home.

-Following general kitchen hygiene rules at home plays an important role in preventing foodborne infections.
-Following these tips will keep your food safe!
+Following general kitchen hygiene rules at home plays an important role in preventing food-borne infections.
+Keeping the following tips in mind will keep your food safe!

 Cool' it: storing food safely